 #2.
 UNUSUALLY WITHDRAWN AND QUIET

 When your Dachshund is in pain, he may spend a lot of time sleeping or laying down in a place that’s not a part of his normal routine.
 You might also notice your Dachshund hiding or sitting in an isolated corner.

 #3.
 A HUNCHED BACK

-A Dachshund with disc issues tends to develop a hunch in his back – a hunch may be severe or it may also appear in a more subtle manner where it looks like one or two vertebra are protruding from the spine slightly.
-Your Dachshund may also move around with a slower and shuffled walk and/or have a tense belly.
+A Dachshund with disc issues tends to develop a hunch in his back – a hunch may be severe or it may also appear in a more subtle manner where it looks like one or two vertebrae are protruding from the spine slightly.
+Your Dachshund may also move around with a slower and shuffling walk and/or have a tense belly.